Key words: Child molestation, complications, prevention, treatment, Nigeria.

 So, CSA Can be reduced with aggressive mass sensitization, which should include ending violence against women and children.
 So, advocacy should be encouraged.

 The churches should understand that they too have a role to play in ending CSA.
 Priests, pastors and Imams can preach about it from the pulpits.

-Child sexual abuse is an offence in Nigeria.
+Child molestation is an offence in Nigeria.
 And it attracts two years to life imprisonment for perpetrators, when convicted.